IronShield-Tech/ironshield-docs/docs/platforms/api.md

 ```

 :::warning Security Notice
 The **signature is the critical security component**.
 It proves that IronShield servers verified valid computational work and issued this specific token.
-Without the private key, no one can forge valid signatures.
+Without access to IronShield's private key, nobody can forge valid signatures.
 :::

 **Why This Design is Secure:**